 Very popular with tourists, Tokyo is best known for its fine-dining restaurants (it is the city with the most Michelin starred restaurants), the best shopping experiences, bustling nightlife, the famous anime-pop culture and its art and culture.
 Just like there is no best time to visit Japan, there is no particular preferred season or time to visit Tokyo; you can visit this metropolis all-year round!
 It is often the preferred choice for couples who wish to have a unique honeymoon experience and you would not be surprised if Tokyo found its way and became part of their Japan honeymoon packages.
 Some of the major tourist places and among the prime Japan tourist attractions that we recommend you to visit in Tokyo are:

-Venus Fort: Don’t go with its name, for it isn’t a fort!
+Don’t go with its name, for it isn’t a fort!
 Venus Fort is a shopping mall designed to look like a medieval European Village.
-Situated in one of the most beautiful places in Japan, the Venus Fort of Tokyo is a three-floor shopping, dining and entertainment complex.
+It is situated in one of the most beautiful places in Japan.
+In addition to that, the Venus Fort of Tokyo is a three-floor shopping, dining and entertainment complex.
 One of the most popular Japan tourist attractions for shopping, this place offers unique shopping experiences for everyone.
 If you are one of those who doesn’t like shopping, worry not, for this place is beautifully designed and has a lot of restaurants with a variety of cuisines for you to experiment!
-Don’t forget to make this awesome shopping paradise a part of your Japan tour package!
+Above all, don’t forget to make this awesome shopping paradise a part of your Japan tour package!

-Tsukiji Market: Seafood and sushi being the staple diet of the Japanese, this market is a wholesale seafood and fish market, in fact, the largest in the world.
-To experience the full bustle of the market, it is recommended to reach there early morning.
+Seafood and sushi being the staple diet of the Japanese, this market is a wholesale seafood and fish market, in fact, the largest in the world.
+Although to experience the full bustle of the market, it is recommended to reach there early morning.

 Some of the best places to visit in Japan are a part of Kyoto city and they are:

-Nijo Castle: Built in 1603, as the residence of the first shogun (commander-in-chief) of the Edo Period, this castle was donated to the city and opened up to the public as a historic site after the shogunate fell in 1867.
-It is designated as a World Heritage Site by UNESCO and is the best surviving examples of the castle palace architecture of Japan’s feudal era.
+Built in 1603, as the residence of the first shogun (commander-in-chief) of the Edo Period, this castle was donated to the city and opened up to the public as a historic site after the shogunate fell in 1867.
+It is designated as a World Heritage Site by UNESCO.
+Above all, it is the best surviving examples of the castle palace architecture of Japan’s feudal era.
 Such is the importance and prominence of this castle that it forms an essential part of any of the Japan travel packages!

-Kiyomizu-dera Temple: One of the most famous temples in Kyoto, it is located on a hill in Gion.
+One of the most famous temples in Kyoto, it is located on a hill in Gion.
 Shrouded by trees, this temple offers a spectacular view of the valley below.
 This iconic Buddhist temple, along with being a UNESCO world heritage site is also a part of the ‘Historic Monuments of Ancient Kyoto’.
-The temple is a must-do, must-visit when you are in Kyoto and forms an integral part of any Japan tour package.
+The temple is a must-do, must-visit when you are in Kyoto.
+And, it indeed forms an integral part of any Japan tour package.

-Nishiki Market: If you aren’t up for spending extravagantly on food or want to experience the local street food, then Nishiki Market is the place to go.
+If you aren’t up for spending extravagantly on food or want to experience the local street food, then Nishiki Market is the place to go.
 This food market consists of over 100 food stalls selling everything from snacks to filling meals.
-Make your Japan honeymoon packages more interesting by including this amazing food market as part of your travel experience and fall in love with your special someone over a delicious range food!
+Make your Japan honeymoon packages more interesting by including this amazing food market as part of your travel experience.
+Above all, fall in love with your special someone over a delicious range of food!

-Fushiyami Inari Shrine: Fushiyami Inari Shrine, is one of the most important shrines dedicated to Inari, the Shinto God of rice.
+Fushiyami Inari Shrine is one of the most important shrines dedicated to Inari, the Shinto God of rice.
 You will see a lot of fox statues across the shrine grounds, for the reason that foxes are thought to be Inari’s messengers.
-It is famous for its thousands of vermilion torii gates, which straddle a network of trails behind its main buildings.
+Moreover, it is famous for its thousands of vermilion torii gates, which straddle a network of trails behind its main buildings.
 A definite must-visit that you have to include in your trip when you plan for Japan tour packages from India!

 The next city that is on every traveller’s list is Osaka.
 Roughly translated to ‘large hill’ or ‘large slope’, Osaka is Japan’s second largest city.
-Even though it is the second largest city in Japan, Osaka does not have a very flashy economy, it has an earthy, friendly feeling to it.
+Osaka is the second largest city in Japan and yet does not have a very flashy economy.
+Although, it has an earthy, friendly feeling to it.
 It is also home to the first Universal Studios outside of the United States.
 The shopping here is popular but is more of the bargaining type than the mall type.

 Some of the major tourist attractions in Osaka are:

-Osaka Castle: Built in the year 1583, this castle has faced many wars and natural calamities, before being built in the present ferro-concrete construction in 1931.
-It miraculously survived the air raids during the Second World War.
+Built in the year 1583, this castle has faced many wars and natural calamities, before being built in the present ferroconcrete construction in 1931.
+Above all, it miraculously survived the air raids during the Second World War.
 In 1997 the castle was given an entirely new look and is completely modern from the inside today.
 Do not forget to make this iconic castle a part of your Japan travel packages!

-Shittenoji Temple: One of the oldest temples in Japan, this temple was the first one to be built by the state.
-It was founded in the year 593 by a prince who supported the introduction of Buddhism into Japan.
+One of the oldest temples in Japan, this temple was the first one to be built by the state.
+It was founded in the year 593 by a prince who supported the introduction of Buddhism to Japan.
 The outer precinct is open to the public, the inner precinct, however, needs an entry fee to visit.

 Another icon of Japan is Mount Fuji, Japan’s tallest mountain, standing at an overwhelming height of 12,388 feet.
 Mt.
 Fuji is an active volcano, which most recently erupted in 1707.
 However, evidence suggests that there is a potential for eruption as the pressure below it rose after the 2011 earthquake and the tsunami that devastated Japan.
 It is made up of three volcanoes: Komitake at the bottom, Kofuji in the middle and Fuji at the top!

-Fact file: Japan has more than 100 active volcanoes and the island nation is struck by at least 1500 earthquakes every year.
-But even after facing the worst of the natural calamities, Japan has shown the world that it can bounce back faster than it falls!
+Fact file: Japan has more than 100 active volcanoes.
+Moreover, the island nation is struck by at least 1500 earthquakes every year!
+But even after facing the worst of the natural calamities, Japan has shown the world that it can bounce back faster than it falls